-Option 1 - This barrier option is designed to provide a 14-foot tall noise barrier at the edge of southbound shoulder pavement between station 160+00 and 181+80.
-This option does not require the barrier to continue on structure over the railroad overpass.
+• Option 3 - This barrier option is designed to provide a 18-foot tall noise barrier, offset from the edge of southbound shoulder pavement between stations 160+01 and 181+18.

-This scenario meets acoustic abatement criteria for all twenty-three (23) impacted residences.
-Two (2) non-impacted residences are also benefited.
-This barrier provides an average noise reduction of 6.3 dB(A) with the greatest reduction predicted to be 8.0 dB(A).
-In addition to meeting acoustic criteria, this option meets cost reasonableness requirements and is the CFX preferred option to carry forward into the project's final design.
-An illustration of this barrier is provided in Appendix D - Page D2-5.
+This scenario meets acoustic abatement criteria for fifteen (15) impacted residences and one (1) non-impacted residence.
+This barrier provides an average noise reduction of 5.7 dB(A), with the greatest reduction predicted to be 7.6 dB(A), and meets the CFX cost reasonableness standards.
+This option is the CFX preferred option to carry forward into the project's final design.
+An illustration of this barrier is provided in Appendix D2 - Page D2-5.
 A summary of the Noise Barrier 7 analysis is provided in Appendix E2 - Page E2-2.

-NSA 12 and 14- Noise Barrier 8
+NSA 12 and NSA 14 - Noise Barrier 8

-Noise Barrier 8 was evaluated to provide abatement to the 15 impacted homes in NSA 12 and 4 impactd homes in NSA 14.
+Noise Barrier 8 was evaluated to provide abatement to the fifteen (15) impacted homes in NSA 12 and four (4) impacted homes in NSA 14.
 Due to the reconstruction of the interchange and relocation of the northbound on ramp, a standard post and panel barrier is not a viable option.
 Therefore, the analysis focused on the available options for placing a noise barrier at the ramp shoulder edge of pavement.
-Engineering constraints (e.g., slope gradient between the shoulder edge of pavement and adjacent Mechanically Stabilized Earth [MSE] wall) limit the maximum barrier height to 8 feet.
+Engineering constraints (e.g., slope gradient between the shoulder edge of pavement and adjacent MSE wall) limit the maximum barrier height to 8 feet.

-Of the evaluated scenarios, Option 2 provides the most level of abatement from an acoustic and cost perspective, is as follows:
+Of the evaluated scenarios, Option 2 provides the most level of abatement from an acoustic and cost perspective:

 Option 2 - This barrier option is designed to provide an 8-foot tall noise barrier at the edge of northbound shoulder pavement between ramp station 602+00 and mainline station 210+20 (Palm Drive overpass).
 This scenario meets the minimum 5 dB(A) noise reduction criteria for eight (8) of the fifteen (15) impacted residences in NSA 12.
-Though this option does not meet the 7 dB(A) Noise Reduction Design Goal (NRDG) criteria, it meets the CFX cost reasonableness standards and is the CFX preferred option to carry forward into the project's final design.
-An illustration of this barrier is provided in Appendix D - Page D2-6.
+Though this option does not meet the 7 dB(A) Noise Reduction Design Goal (NRDG) criteria, it provides an average noise reduction of 5.2 dB(A), with the greatest reduction predicted to be 5.4 dB(A), it meets the CFX cost reasonableness standards and is the CFX preferred option to carry forward into the project's final design.
+The portion of the shoulder barrier anlayzed for NSA 14 cannot meet the minimum 5 dB(A) noise reduction criteria.

+An illustration of this barrier is provided in Appendix D2 - Page D2-6.
 A summary of the Noise Barrier 8 options is provided in Appendix E2 - Page E2-3.

-To determine the effectiveness of a noise barrier's ability to provide abatement for the seven (7) impacted homes and the Cornerstone Community Church (Category C) in NSA 15 (scattered single-family, rural residential), several barrier scenarios (ROW only and shoulder only) were evaluated.
+To determine the effectiveness of a noise barrier's ability to provide abatement for the seven (7) impacted homes and the Cornerstone Community Church (Category C) in NSA 15, several barrier scenarios (ROW only and shoulder only) were evaluated.

 Option 1 - This barrier option evaluated a 14-foot tall shoulder barrier.
-This barrier provides abatement to four (4) of the impacted homes and far exceeds the CFX cost reasonableness threshold.
+Despite meeting the required abatement thresholds at four (4) of the impacted homes, the barrier does not meet the cost reasonableness threshold.

-At \$362,250 this barrier far exceeds the CFX cost reasonableness threshold and has been removed from further consideration.
-An illustration and summary of the barrier analysis are provided in Appendix D - Pages D2-7 and D2-8, and Appendix E2 - Page E2-4, respectively.
+At \$416,190 this barrier far exceeds the CFX cost reasonableness threshold and has been removed from further consideration.
+An illustration and summary of the barrier analysis are provided in Appendix D2 - Pages D2-7 and D2-8, and Appendix E2 - Page E2-4, respectively.

-To determine the effectiveness of a noise barrier's ability to provide abatement for the seven (7) impacted homes in NSA 16 (Crown Point Woods) a shoulder barrier scenario was evaluated.
-The elevation differences between the receptors and elevated roadway preclude the ability to locate a standard post and panel barrier at or near the ROW line that can meet applicable acoustic criteria; hence, there is only one viable placement option, summarized below.
+Several barrier scenarios were evaluated to determine the effectiveness of a noise barrier's ability to provide abatement for the twelve (12) impacted homes in NSA 16.
+The Crown Point Woods subdivision in NSA 16 predates the construction of SR 429.

+The elevation differences between the receptors and the roadway preclude the ability to locate a standard post and panel barrier at or near the ROW line that can meet applicable acoustic criteria.